-If those pumpkin painting ideas were a little tricky for tiny hands then here’s some easier ones.
-Browse our collection of easy pumpkin painting ideas for kids and keep them entertained on rainy weekends.
+If those pumpkin painting ideas were a little tricky for tiny hands then here are some easier ones.
+Browse our collection of easy pumpkin painting ideas for kids and keep them entertained on rainy days.

 Gotta catch them all!
 And in this case, 'them' refers to pumpkins.
 Help your kids paint their own Pokemon-themed pumpkins using Happiness is Homemade's free tutorial.

 How cute are these monster pumpkins by Aubree Originals?
-Her easy pumpkin painting tutorials are teen and tween-friendly and will look really sweet lined along your mantelpeices.
+Her easy pumpkin painting tutorials are teen and tween-friendly and will look really sweet lined along your mantelpiece.